Biography of Thomas Carlyle

 Timeline of Thomas Carlyle:

-1814: Became a teacher of mathematics at Annan Academy.
+1814: Carlyle became a teacher of mathematics at Annan Academy.
 Becomes interested in German literature and philosophy.

-1818: Returned to Edinburgh University to study law after undergoing a spiritual crisis when he gave up his Christian faith.
+1818: He returned to Edinburgh University to study law after undergoing a spiritual crisis when he gave up his Christian faith.
 Wrote articles for the “Edinburgh Encyclopedia”.

 1821: Thomas Carlyle meets the writer Jane Baillie Welsh who was later to become his wife.

 1823: His first major work is published in “The London Magazine” about the “Life of Schiller”.

 1828: Moves to live on his wife Jane’s estate at Craigenputtock, near Dumfries to live more frugally.
 Settles down to writing works on social philosophy.

 1829: Published “Signs of the Times” in the Edinburgh Review”.

-1831: Takes a long time to find a publisher for “Sartor Resartus” which is a mixture of novel and autobiography about the value of clothes and human values.
+1831: Carlyle takes a long time to find a publisher for “Sartor Resartus” which is a mixture of novel and autobiography about the value of clothes and human values.
 Eventually it is taken up by Fraser’s Magazine.
 Meets John Stuart Mill.

 1832: The American writer Ralph Waldo Emerson visits him in Scotland.

 1834: Moves to Chelsea in London where he was to spend the rest of his life.
 Starts writing his major work “The French Revolution”.
 Became a member of a literary circle that included the essayists Leigh Hunt and the philosopher John Stuart Mill.

 1835: Unfortunately Mill’s servant uses the manuscript of the first volume of “The French Revolution” to start a fire.

 1836: Emerson helps him publish “The French Revolution” in America.

 1837: Completes and publishes both volumes of “The French Revolution” in England.

 1838: Thomas Carlyle publishes “Sartor Resartus” in England.
 Forms a hatred of Democracy

 1840: Begins giving a series of lectures on heroes, Chartism and history.

 1841: Gives a series of lectures, one of which is published as “On Heroes, Hero-Worship, and the Heroic in History”.

 1845: Publishes “The Letters and Speeches of Oliver Cromwell.”

 1850: Carlyle publishes “Latter Day Pamphlets.”

 1858: Begins writing “The History of Friedrich the Great of Prussia”.